 3. Clean Your Paint Brushes

 One of the easiest ways to save money on your miniature painting hobby is to keep your paint brushes clean.
 If you let paint dry and harden on the bristles, it will be difficult (and sometimes impossible) to remove.
 Not only will this require you to buy new brushes more often, but it can also damage the brush fibers, making them less effective for painting.
-Here are simple tips for keeping your expensive sable brushes clean.
+Here is how I keep expensive sable brushes clean.

 You can also prolong the life of your paint brushes if you store them properly, as well.
 When you clean a brush, dry it well and store the brush bristles-up in a non-airtight container.
 You can also keep your brushes horizontal using a brush holder or paint brush stand.

 “Time is money.”
 Did you know that a messy workspace is the MOST TIME WASTEFUL variable in productivity studies?
 If you want to save money, invest in ways to keep yourself organized.
 The faster, more effective you can work, the less resources you’ll need to complete a project, which includes money (source).

 Things you can do to improve your organization and save time is to use a good paint rack or storage case where you can find what you need at-a-glance.
 Sure, you need to spend a bit of money up front.
 But, once you realize how much time you save, you’ll realize that the value of your investment.

 For example, have you ever accidentally purchased a paint color you already owned because you didn’t you know you already had it?
 In reality, you just couldn’t find that color in your messy box of stuff so you ended up having to buy it, again.

 5. Find Alternatives to Expensive Brushes